mikasmichelevicius/derivative-trading-data-monitoring-system/README.md

-# group_project
- group39

 # Derivative Trade Data Monitoring System

-System provides user to import/delete/edit trades in the system, generates a report or
+Prototype system to monitor derivative trade data.
+It provides user to import/delete/edit trades in the system, generates a report and lets add new products and companies to the system.

 ## Installation